 Do you still think mold is not dangerous?
 If it's not dangerous, why has the US government developed biological warfare agents from black mold?
 A quick look at aspergillious disease may change your mind.

-If you suspect your home has black mold, you may wonder if it's safe to stay in your house.
+If you suspect your home has black mold, you may wonder if it's safe to stay there.

-The answer to this question depends on several factors, including the types of mold present, the extent of mold growth, and your personal health.
+The answer to this question depends on several factors, including the threats present, the extent of mold growth, and your health.
 We'll explore whether it's safe to stay in a house with black mold and what you should do if you find it in your home.

 Signs of black mold in your home